franciscof5/cashflower-flash-php-2008/README.md

 But today, looking back in time, the CashFlower was really complex and original software, with unique design, Flash + PHP communication (not trivial) and custom SQL structure, made by myself.

-Thanks to prof. dr. Valdemir Aparecido Pires for constantes feedbacks and reviews
+Thanks to prof. dr. Valdemir Aparecido Pires, from UNESP Araraquara, for constantes feedbacks and reviews

+Thanks to prof. dr. Alvaro Martim Guedes, from UNESP Araraquara, for Santander Prize Submission in 2008

 Francisco Matelli Matulovic - 2008